 Table of contents

-Curious how to automate the process of tagging people who take action on your website?
-Here is a list of places where these tags can be set.
+Here is a list of some of the places where these tags can be set:

-- In an Event page, you can add a tag to people who RSVP and a different tag to people who attend the event.
-This distinction is made because typically not everyone who RSVPs for an event will actually attend it.
-You can specify these tags from Event Details > Advanced.
+- In an Event page, you can add a tag to people who RSVP, and a different tag to people who attend the event.
+You can specify these tags from Event Settings > Advanced.
+You can also search for people who've RSVP'd for or attended a specific event using the 'has RSVPd (specific event)' filter.

-- In a Donor page you can add a tag via the Donation settings tab.
+- In a Donation page, you can add a tag via the Donation settings tab.
 There are two ways to track what happens on a donation page: you can track all donation records with a tracking code, and you can add a tag to every person who donates via the page.
-Once someone donates to your organization via any donation page, they will be categorized as a donor and can be searched via Advanced Search or the People section of your control panel.
+Once someone donates to your organization via any donation page, they will be categorized as a donor and can be searched via filters in People section of your control panel.

 - In a Volunteer page you have two ways to add tags: